Cedar Point Accident 2019

-That was the case last week when an East Canton man foolhardily went traversing prohibited grounds in attempt to retrieve some of his dropped goods.
+That was the case in 2015 when an East Canton man foolhardily went traversing prohibited grounds in attempt to retrieve some of his dropped goods.
 Rules were not obeyed.
 At Cedar Point’s well-renowned Sandusky location, while riding the famous Rapture roller-coaster, 45-year old area man James Young lost the contents of his pockets.
 Such is the nature of gravity and pockets without zippers.
 Despite clear and abundant signage warning customers against exactly this sort of waylaid exploration, James Young mantled over a fence and went searching for his belongings in the dangerous sub-coaster area.
 Part of the Raptor’s appeal is the high-velocity to which its trains ascend.
 Couple that with the corkscrews, loop-de-loops and sudden chandelles, and it’s not hard to imagine how Mr. Young was blindsided and struck by the coaster.
 At 57mph, and built of steel, the force was too much and the impact was, tragically, lethal.
 The only silver lining to the whole ordeal was that none of the riders involved were injured.

 The Dark History of the Cedar Fair Entertainment Company

 The Cedar Fair Entertainment Company is a multi-establishment entertainment conglomerate that owns and operates many water, theme and amusement parks across the country.
-Cedar Point, where the above accident took place, is the second-longest continually-running amusement park in America.
+Cedar Point, where these accidents took place, is the second-longest continually-running amusement park in America.
 Unfortunately, there is a dark side to this otherwise fun-loving company.
 Many accidents have taken place over the years.
 However, as the previous account sets-up, and as the following list of incident summaries will go on to prove, the overall fault is shared between theme park operators and the park-goers themselves; sometimes corporate negligence is to blame, and at other times it is a customer's failure to adhere to safety protocol that causes accidents.

 - In 1984, on the Cedar Creek Mine Ride, a young boy fell from his coaster car during a 30ft. plummet and fractured his skull.
 This incident seems to establish a neutral ground between the binary of blame outlined above.
 Sometimes, even when safety equipment is properly engaged by workers and regulations are followed by customers, accidents still happen.